serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

       } else {
         ...
 ```
-Now, when we deploy the function and call it we get a better response.
+Now, when we deploy the function and call it, we get a better response.

 ```
 curl -i -X POST -d '{"to_address":"junk"}' https://yt9i5yniu3.execute-api.us-east-1.amazonaws.com/prod/email